surveycto/twilio-control/README.md

 * Stop all recordings for a call.
 * Stop-and-delete all recordings for a call.
 * Start a recording for a call.
-* Confirm if consent was approved or denied.
+* Confirm by the enumerator if consent was approved or denied.
+* Pause until action is confirmed.
+The enumerator will not be able to continue until the action is successfully completed, or when a certain amount of time has passed after confirming the action (see [Timeout](#Timeout) below to learn more).
 * Track any issues that may arise, and store the recording URL if it is started.

 ### Data format